-Drain condensers are fitted to the rear panel of front loading autoclaves, and require sufficient space to be allowed for pipework to enter the condenser.
-Drain condensers for top loading autoclaves are supplied as separate units and consideration should be given to where the condenser is to be located as it may not be practical to site this to the rear of the autoclave.
+Drain condensers are fitted internally or to the rear panel of front loading autoclaves, and require sufficient space to be allowed for pipework to enter the condenser.
+Drain condensers for top loading autoclaves may be supplied as separate units and consideration should be given to where the condenser is to be located as it may not be practical to site this to the rear of the autoclave.
 Drain condensers may operate at high temperature depending on final settings, and effectiveness of the cooling water supply.

 Consideration should be given to heat hazards when deciding on the location of a condenser.

-When all pipework is complete the condenser will occupy a space of approximately 300 x 500mm.
+For externally mounted condensers, once all pipework is complete the condenser will occupy a space of approximately 300 x 500mm.